-Only after basic procedures are deemed inappropriate or have proven to be inadequate should more advanced methods be used.
-Use the least invasive method Non-rebreather Face Mask (NRFM) \rightarrow Bag-Valve-Mask (BVM) \rightarrow Supraglottic Airway (SGA) \rightarrow Endotracheal Intubation (ETT) \rightarrow Cricothyrotomy (Cric).
+The appropriate method of airway management should be determined based on patient condition.
+If basic procedures are deemed inappropriate or have proven to be inadequate then more advanced methods should be used.
 Procedures documenting the use of each device/technique listed below are found elsewhere in this manual.

-CPAP: Continuous positive airway pressure (CPAP) has been shown to be effective in eliminating the need for intubation and in decreasing mortality in properly-selected patients with acute respiratory distress.
+CPAP/BiPAP: Continuous positive airway pressure (CPAP) or bilevel positive airway pressure (BiPAP) have been shown to be effective in eliminating the need for intubation and in decreasing mortality in properly-selected patients with acute respiratory distress.

 Supraglottic Airways (SGA): Utilization of supraglottic airways is an acceptable alternative to endotracheal intubation as both a primary device or a back-up device when previous attempt(s) at ETT placement have failed.
 Each device has its own set of advantages/disadvantages and requires a unique insertion technique.
 Providers should have access to, and intimate knowledge of, at least one supraglottic airway.
-Examples include: